Navigation

 *Our Learning for this term*

-We also have many carefully selected high quality texts for story time that link to A Starry Night, we cannot wait to start reading them.
-These include Peace at last, Grandad’s Island, Owl Babies, Can’t you sleep little bear, What the Ladybird heard, Funny Bones and Laura’s Star.
+We also have many carefully selected high quality texts for story time that link to Our Planet, we cannot wait to start reading them.
+These include The Odd Fish, Lost and Found, The Snail and the Whale, The way back home, Free-Range Freddie and Where the Wild things are.

 English